Isla Arosa Module by Gandiablasco

 Designed by Sebastian Herkner

-Thanks to its character, this exclusive design works perfectly individually.
+Thanks to its character, this exclusive design also works perfectly individually.

 Seat and backrest in drying fast foam rubber